Subscribe-to-CVN-Blog-Graphic-small.png

 Stock image.

 Jacqueline Penza, was a daily smoker by the time she was 15, in 1974, and continued to smoke for decades, favoring Winston-brand cigarettes made by R.J.
 Reynolds.
-She was ultimately diagnosed with lung cancer in 2016, and died from the disease two years later.
-Her family claims Reynolds is responsible for making and marketing cigarettes it knew were dangerous and addictive while working to conceal those dangers from the public.
+She was ultimately diagnosed with lung cancer in 2016, and died two years later.
+Her family claims Reynolds is responsible for making and marketing cigarettes it knew were dangerous and addictive while working to conceal those dangers from the public, which they say caused Penza's death from lung cancer.

 During his opening, Gordon & Partners’ Gary Paige, representing Penza’s family, highlighted evidence of Reynolds’ marketing alongside Penza’s smoking decisions, which began when she was a teen, and which, he said, hooked her to cigarettes and caused her fatal cancer.